 To start, set up a camera to the side of yourself while on a treadmill, and then run at an easy pace.
 Then set up another camera to record you from behind.
 You only have to have about 30 seconds of total footage to get a good analysis.

 Once you’ve got some good footage you can analyze your form using this video as a guide:

 This will help you to identify any areas that need improvement.
 Next, you need to learn a little about basic running biomechanics.
 Check out this great article on active.com as an introduction to running biomechanics for beginners.

 Improving you overall strength and flexibility is the first step to improving your running form.
-One of the biggest mistakes I made was watching videos to see what “good form” looks like and then taking that new found knowledge to the road.
+One of the biggest mistakes I made was watching videos to see what “good form” looks like and then taking that newfound knowledge to the road.
 Didn’t work.
-Like I said earlier, for me, it just lead to injury because I hadn’t prepared my body for this new and improved running style.
+Like I said earlier, for me, it just leads to injury because I hadn’t prepared my body for this new and improved running style.

 So, don’t make the same mistakes I made.
 Before you can make revolutionary changes in your running form you need to get stronger and more flexible.
 For strength work, try these 13 Essential Core Exercises for Runners.
 Or follow the following video:

 For flexibility, you’ll want to do some active isolated stretching.
 Active stretching is when you hold a stretch for only a second or two, then relax the muscle and repeat 10 times for each body part.
 This technique helps the muscles exhibit a greater range of motion.